-To qualify as a private operating foundation under \S 4942(j)(3), an organization must meet the income test under \S 4942(j)(3)(A) and any one of three alternative tests - the assets test under \S 4942(j)(3)(B)(i), the endowment test under \S 4942(j)(3)(B)(ii), or the support test under \S 4942(j)(3)(B)(iii).
+To qualify as a private operating foundation under \$4942(j)(3), an organization must meet the income test under \$4942(j)(3)(A) and any one of three alternative tests - the assets test under \$4942(j)(3)(B)(i), the endowment test under \$4942(j)(3)(B)(i), or the support test under \$

+4942(j)(3)(B)(iii).
 The income test requires that the organization make qualifying distributions directly for the active conduct of the activities constituting the purpose or function for which it is organized and operated equal to substantially all of the lesser of (i) its adjusted net income or (ii) its minimum investment return.
 The endowment test requires qualifying direct distributions of at least two-thirds of the foundation's minimum investment return.

-You anticipate, and represent, that, notwithstanding an increase in your assets and income as a result of the Transfer, you will continue to make qualifying direct distributions in excess of both your minimum investment return and your adjusted net income.
-So long as your qualifying direct distributions continue to exceed both your net investment income and your minimum investment return, you would continue to qualify as a private operating foundation under § 4942(j)(3).
+P anticipates, and represents, that, notwithstanding an increase in its assets and income as a result of the Transfer, P will continue to make qualifying direct distributions in excess of both its minimum investment return and its adjusted net income.
+So long as P's qualifying direct distributions continue to exceed both its net investment income and its minimum investment return, P would continue to qualify as a private operating foundation under § 4942(j)(3).